Best festivals in Belgium

 A firm fave for indie fans

-This sweet treat has been delighting festival-goers since 1985 with scores of alternative rock and pop acts and, of course, the knock-out Belgian beer.
+This sweet treat has been delighting festival-goers since 1985 with scores of alternative rock and pop acts and, of course, knock-out Belgian beer.
 Plus it’s a doddle to get to, with the closest station (Kiewit) within walking distance and your return fare from Brussels included in the price of your ticket.
 Get in!

 Best festivals in Bulgaria